irchelp/irchelp.github.io/documents/_content/pages/irchelp/clients/mobile/android/index.md

 A variety of Android devices are out there, including smartphones, handhelds, tablets, netbooks, set top boxes, and even dedicated digital cameras.

 *Note* Due to power management and wireless network instability, long-lived persistant connections such as IRC on Android devices tend to be somewhat unreliable.
-This is a general characteristic of mobile devices. rather than a flaw in any particular client, but it does mean that the utility of a mobile client for channel or server management will be limited.
+This is a general characteristic of mobile devices rather than a flaw in any particular client, but it does mean that the utility of a mobile client for channel or server management will be limited.

 ## AndroIRC